 Ingredients and substitutions for Belgian Rice Tart

-- Milk: Whole milk was used to ensure the pudding and filling resulting in a beautiful creamy consistency.
+- Milk: Whole milk was used to ensure the pudding and filling have a perfect creamy consistency.

 - Vanilla extract: The flavor powerhouse that infuses our rice pudding and compliments the custard powder.